 Day 1: Historic Wilmington

 An inspiring place to start is Battleship North Carolina.
 Walk the nine decks of the restored World War II battleship, and see the crew quarters, engine rooms and museum.

 Next, head to the Burgwin Wright House & Gardens.
 This beautifully restored Georgian-style home is decorated with 18th- and early 19th-century furnishings and graced by lovely gardens.
 Demonstrations are held in a colonial kitchen building, and you’ll find re-enactments in the 18th-century jail.

 Have lunch at a waterfront restaurant or one of many eateries in downtown Wilmington.
-Spend the afternoon on a Wilmington Adventure Walking Tour, exploring the city’s historic district and learning what life was like there in the mid-to-late 1800s.
+Spend the afternoon with Tour Old Wilmington, exploring the city’s historic district and learning what life was like there in the mid-to-late 1800s.

 Next, stop in at the Cape Fear Museum, North Carolina’s oldest history museum.
 The museum features a collection of more than 35,000 artifacts that showcase the history, science and culture of the state's southern coast.

 Day 2: Sightseeing by Carriage, Boat and Foot

 Start the day with a Carriage and Horse Drawn Trolley Tour.
 Narrated by a costumed driver, this is a ride that will take you back to a time when the pace of life was much slower.

 Head for downtown Wilmington to browse antique and apparel shops, as well as art galleries.
 Enjoy an afternoon sightseeing cruise along the Cape Fear River, where you'll learn about the history of the area, marine and animal life, and fun facts on movies filmed there.
-But if you'd rather cruise the waters in the evening, the riverboat operator offers sunset cruises Wednesday to Sunday, and a murder mystery show each Tuesday.
+But if you'd rather cruise the waters in the evening, the riverboat operator offers sunset cruises Wednesday to Sunday.

 The Cameron Art Museum is a 42,000-square-foot, state-of-the-art facility that features North Carolina and American art from the 18th century to today.
 The 9.6-acre campus also features a historic Civil War site, changing exhibitions, museum shop and cafe.

 This evening, sign on for the Ghost Walk of Old Wilmington, an enchanting 90-minute tour through the streets and alleyways of downtown.
 A costumed guide will introduce you to a host of lost souls to who still haunt this charming city.